Upgrading Usage Meter

 -

-The upgrade process will start and when it's complete, enter y to restart the Usage Meter VM.
+The upgrade process starts and when it's complete, enter y to restart the Usage Meter VM.

 -